journey-education/wd-admissions-challenge/README.md

 [Don't do This](#don't-do-this)

-## Purpose

-- We have two main reasons for asking you to do this project;
-- To make sure that you have the ability and grit to learn something difficult in a short amount of time.
-- To make sure that you have an understanding of basic HTML, CSS and JavaScript.

 ## Project

 You will be building a 1-page website using HTML, CSS, and JavaScript.
 Don’t worry if you’ve never coded before, this is a super fun project for beginners and we’ll provide you with all the resources you need to succeed 💪🏽.